smaicas-org/Dnj.Colab/Samples/DOTNET/MARKOV/Dnj.Colab.Samples.BlazorApps.Markov.Test/README.md

 ## DESCRIPTION
-This is a sample that shows how to test using xUnit and WebApplicationFactory and use it to test Dnj.Colab.Samples.BlazorApps.Markov project
+This is a sample that shows how to test using xUnit and WebApplicationFactory and use it to test Dnj.Colab.Samples.BlazorApps.Markov project.

 ## LICENSE
 [GPL3](https://github.com/smaicas-org/Dnj.Colab/blob/dev/LICENSE)